What is our primary use case?

 I have three monitors that I use.
 While it's not real common, there are times when I'm on three to four people's machines at one time trying to fix different things.
-I imagine if I had more monitors that could actually be organized enough to make sure I am the right stuff on the right machines, I could probably do whatever our Internet could handle.
+I imagine if I had more monitors that could be organized enough to make sure I am using the right stuff on the right machines, I could probably do whatever our Internet could handle.
 I could probably do 20 people at a time.

 As we add more PCs (or whatever devices), TeamViewer gets added onto them.
 I use TeamViewer all day long, like it is my right arm.
 I haven't run a report in quite awhile, but I spend probably half of my day using the software on somebody else's machine.